Everyday Host: Anime

 A short-form anime television series adaptation was announced on December 17, 2024.
 It is produced by Fanworks, directed and written by Rarecho, and premiered on April 5, 2025, on TV Tokyo and BS NTV, running for two consecutive cours.
 (Note: TV Tokyo lists the series premiere on April 4, 2025, at 25:13, which is effectively April 5 at 1:13 a.m.
 JST.)
 The series' theme song is "Everyday Host", performed by EbuHosu Players (a group composed of voice actors Hiro Shimono, Taku Yashiro, Tasuku Hatanaka, and Nobuhiko Okamoto).

+A sequel was announced during a fan appreciation festival event for the anime series on November 29, 2025.
+It is set to premiere in January 2027.